 Let me tell you what I would do differently on this makeover if I had it to do over.
 I would apply less Vaseline for sure.
 I would also use a bolder color of green.

 The green was very light and there was not much contrast between the yellow paint and the green paint.
-That is why it looks like there are only two colors of paint on the chest.
+That is why it looks like only two paint colors are on the chest.

 I placed the cedar chest beside the bed in the granddaughter’s bedroom just to get a photo because the colors look so good together.
 The chest will be going to the shop.
 We’ll see if anyone buys it or if I have to repaint it!